bunchoftrees/WebDevNavigator/readme.md

 By default, using `Open-WebDevProject -ProjectName "My Project"` will `Set-Location` to the project's development directory.

 Using the `-Local` switch will navigate to the project's IIS directory in PowerShell.
-You can also include `-Code` and/or `-Explore` when using this switch.
+You can also include `-Code` or `-Explore` when using this switch.

+### Removing a Project
+To remove a project from the list of tracked projects, use the Remove-WebDevProject command with the project name:

+`Remove-WebDevProject -Name "My Project"`

+This will remove the project from the list of tracked projects.

+If you want to remove all tracked projects without confirmation, use the -Clean switch:

+`Remove-WebDevProject -Clean`

+You can also add the `-Force` flag with `-Clean`.
+Note that this will delete the projects file without prompting for confirmation.
+Use with caution.

 Contributions
 -------------
 Contributions are welcome!
-If you have a feature request, bug report, or would like to contribute code, feel free to create a pull request on GitHub.
+If you have a feature request, bug report, or would like to contribute code, feel free to create a pull request on [GitHub](https://github.com/bunchoftrees/WebDevNavigator).